lelandf/save-and-continue-link-recovery-for-gravity-forms/readme.txt

 * UUID (this is the “password” users use to pick up where they left off)
 * A “View Entry” link (this is what you give the form submitter who lost their URL)

-This plugin does not provide an admin interface to manipulate incomplete submissions, but you can click the “View Entry” link to edit submissions on the frontend (just like a user returning to finish an incomplete form could).
+This plugin does not provide an admin interface to manipulate incomplete submissions, but you can click the “View Entry” link to edit submissions on the front-end, just like a user returning to finish an incomplete form could.

 For more advanced functionality related to incomplete submissions in Gravity Forms, I suggest looking into the [Partial Entries add-on](http://www.gravityforms.com/add-ons/partial-entries/), available to Gravity Forms Developer License holders.